Measuring the Substructure Mass Power Spectrum of 23 SLACS Strong Galaxy-Galaxy Lenses with Convolutional Neural Networks: Introduction

 In this work, we expand upon the uncertainty framework introduced in~\citet{Vernardos_2020} and apply it to a sample of 23 observed strong galaxy-galaxy lenses selected from the Sloan Lens ACS (SLACS) Survey~\citep{Sloan_ACS_lenses}. \citet{Vernardos_2020} used only three distinct source galaxies to generate a mock data set to train their CNN, and it was found that the results were not generalizable to other sources. \citet{Shajib_2021} conducted traditional MCMC lens modelling on the same SLACS sample and provided reconstructed source brightness profiles.
 By using these reconstructed sources to build our training set, we ensure that our CNN is trained with mock lenses closely resembling the real data.
 We create three mock data sets to train separate CNNs: the first applies standard data augmentation techniques to the best-fitting sources, the second employs different sources from various stages of the MCMC chain, and the third combines the previous two data sets.
 We then apply the pretrained CNNs to the SLACS lenses and average the resulting predictions to better generalize our ultimate prediction to the SLACS data.

-We first present our selected sample of SLACS lenses in Sect.~\ref{lens_sample_sec}.
-We then describe the process of generating simulated strongly lensed images in Sect.~\ref{method}, followed by the training of an uncertainty-aware CNN to predict the substructure mass power spectrum parameters in Sect.~\ref{CNN_section}.
+We first present our selected sample of SLACS lenses in Section~\ref{lens_sample_sec}.
+We then describe the process of generating simulated strongly lensed images in Section~\ref{method}, followed by the training of an uncertainty-aware CNN to predict the substructure mass power spectrum parameters in Section~\ref{CNN_section}.
 We apply the trained CNNs to our SLACS lens sample and compare the results in Sect~\ref{Application_to_real_data_section}.
-We offer our concluding remarks and discussion in Sect.~\ref{Conclusion_sec}.
+We offer our concluding remarks and discussion in Section~\ref{Conclusion_sec}.